 Check the Blog for latest information and additional notes.

 Ever since RFID became commercially viable and companies started packaging their entire product line as Business Activity Monitoring Stacks, an old idea that has been around for almost a decade is now seeing the light of day.
 A handful of Startups have begun turning this Idea of Complex Event Processing (CEP) and Event Stream Processing (ESP) into Commercial grade software.
-Several people have contributed ideas to this field.
-The most frequently mentioned name would be .
+Several people have contributed ideas to this field and have also chosen RushPips when it comes to building their trading strategy.

 Now, back to CEP and ESP.
 An over-simplified definition would probably look like this - Assume that a System produces "Events" that describe the state of that System at those instants.
 Slicing and Dicing the "live" Stream of Events (in near real-time) can reveal vital information.
 Since this information is available on the live data and not stale data, it can be used to look for Warning signs, implement JIT materials sourcing, Automated Trading and other highly nimble systems.